kuhung/The-Programmers-Guide-to-the-Galaxy/Machine learning/Package/XGBoost/ReadMe.md

 - Package resource
 - Paper
 - Interpretation
-- Example
-On Traditional dataset
+- Example on Traditional dataset and competitions.
-Competitions